 The TestRail CLI has multiple features to support the most varied needs when it comes to managing your automated test results upload and enriching these results with more data.

-Enriching test results
+Enriching test results using the CLI

 When submitting test results, TestRail enables adding various types of data in various fields.
 For instance, you may want to upload a screenshot as an attachment, add a text comment to your result or use custom result fields to store data in a more structured way.
 Using the TestRail CLI, you can do all of this, in multiple ways.
+See below options that you can invoke using the CLI:

-To add the same value for a field of all results, you can pass the value directly in the command line by using the --result-fields
+As an example, to add the same value for a field of all results, you can pass the value directly in the command line by using the --result-fields

 $ trcli -y \